A guide to setting up technology-enabled virtual wards

 The level of support patients will require to use the technology should be considered.
 This may include supporting the use of clinical equipment, accessing a website or using an app via an electronic device.
 This should include access to patient information leaflets.

-Completion of an Equality impact assessment ensures the service you are specifying is inclusive and confirms alternative arrangements for patients unable to use technology.
+Services should consider the diverse needs of patients and take steps to prevent digital exclusion.
+Completion of an equality impact assessment ensures the service you are specifying is inclusive and confirms alternative arrangements for patients unable to use technology.

 Alongside these considerations it is essential to build a team to enable rapid delivery.
 Key roles will include: